SupriyaGadigone/ATM/README.md

 - the server tells the atm whether those were valid
 - if valid, the atm prompts the user to either display or withdraw funds
 - if not, the PIN is reprompted for
-- if the account num and PIN is invalid 3x in a row, the account gets locked

 dataBase.txt
 - testfile which represents the database